Brickrouge/Brickrouge.js/README.md

     console.log('This fragment updated the DOM:', fragment)
     console.log('These elements are new widgets:', elements)
-    console.log('These widgets have been build:', widgets)
+    console.log('These widgets have been built:', widgets)

 })
 ```